Music binds us together at times of great joy and enormous sadness

-In 2013, we introduced music therapy into our Little Bridge House hospice and now thanks to the ongoing fundraising and financial support from our communities, we now offer more than 40 hours of music therapy across all three of our hospices.
+In 2013, we introduced music therapy into our Little Bridge House hospice, and now thanks to the ongoing fundraising and financial support from our communities, we now offer music therapy across all three of our hospices.

 Music not only affects our heart rate, it stimulates and invigorates the senses and can help to relax and de-stress.